 - American opportunity credit.
-The minister may be able to take a credit of up to \$2,500 for qualified expenses paid in 2023 for each student who qualifies for the credit (see instructions for Form 8863). - Lifetime learning credit.
-The maximum lifetime learning credit for 2023 is \$2,000, regardless of the number of students.
-The lifetime learning credit cannot be taken for any student for whom the American Opportunity Credit is being taken in the same tax year.
+The minister may be able to take a credit of up to \$2,500 for qualified expenses paid in 2024 for each student who qualifies for the credit (see instructions for Form 8863). - Lifetime learning credit.
+The maximum lifetime learning credit for 2024 is \$2,000, regardless of the number of students.
+The lifetime learning credit cannot be taken for any student for whom the American Opportunity Credit is being taken in the same tax year. - Qualified expenses (worksheet in form instructions).
+Generally, qualified expenses are amounts paid in 2024 for tuition and fees required for the student's enrollment or attendance at an eligible educational institution.
+Qualified expenses do not include amounts paid for room and board, insurance, medical expenses, transportation, or course-related books, supplies, and equipment.